open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 The OTel Profiling Agent is using a technique that can be described as "lazy loading".
 Every time the eBPF program of the OTel Profiling Agent [encounters a PID that is unknown](https://github.com/open-telemetry/opentelemetry-ebpf-profiler/blob/dd0c20701b191975d6c13408c92d7fed637119da/support/ebpf/native_stack_trace.ebpf.c#L845-L846), it informs the user space component about this new process.
-The entry hook for off-CPU profiling will also have to do this check, as information needs to be available to be able to unwind the stack, but should not inform the user space component, if the process is not known yet.
+The entry hook for off-CPU profiling will also have to do this check, and inform the user space component, using the existing mechanism and inhibition strategy.
+If performance issues in this existing mechanism are noticed, the inhibition algorithm should be revisited and updated.

 ## Option A